JuliaFalcone/keeping-the-BEAT/docs/source/customizing_your_fits.rst

 ``out_dir`` defines the directory where the results folder will be output.
 Its current input, ``''``, means that it will be placed in the current working directory.

 ``spec_dir`` points to the directory holding the spectra that you wish to fit.
-To read more about how to input these spectra, please refer to the `Reading in Data`_ section above.
+To read more about how to input these spectra, please refer to the `Reading in data`_ section above.